davidneudorfer/theboardcompany-challenge/README.md

 - Bucket: challenge-dev-alb-logs
 - Log Collector: https://challenge-logcollector.herokuapp.com/log/view/theboardcompany

+## Setup

+1) manually create a new zone (i.e. tbc.vasandani.me) this will become the base domain
+2) copy the NS records from tbc.vasandani.me and create a new record with type Name Server and the value the NS records you copied from step 1.
+3) update terraform/envs/staging/base/terraform.tfvars with the base domain
+4) run `TBCENV=base make plan apply`
+5)

 ## Terraform

 This repo contains all the code to provision all environments.
 To speed up development offical and community modules from the Terraform Registry were used.